-- 13.1.1 Newly appointed Directors are required to attend an Induction Programme or an In-House Directors' Training which is tailored to enable them to build up a detailed understanding of the Company's business and strategy as well as the key risks and issues with which they are faced. - 13.1.2 All newly appointed Directors will have to attend the Financial Institutions Directors' Education (FIDE) programmes as prescribed by BNM. - 13.1.3 During the induction programme, the newly appointed Directors will be briefed by the relevant Heads of Divisions on the functions and areas of responsibility of their respective divisions.
-This serves to familiarize the Directors with the operations and organizational structure of the Company as well as to provide them with a platform in establishing an effective channel of communication and interaction with Management. - 13.1.4 The Induction Programme is supplemented by ongoing training and development programmes.
+- 13.1.2 All newly appointed Directors will have to attend the Financial Institutions Directors' Education (FIDE) as prescribed by BNM. - 13.1.3 During the induction programme, the newly appointed Directors will be briefed by the relevant Heads of Divisions on the functions and areas of responsibility of their respective divisions.
+This serves to familiarise the Directors with the operations and organisational structure of the Company as well as to provide them with a platform in establishing an effective channel of communication and interaction with Management. - 13.1.4 The Induction Programme is supplemented by ongoing training and development programmes.